madhushripatil/topos-backend-assignment/README.md

     https://golang.org/doc/install/source or load [doc/install-source.html](./doc/install-source.html)
     in your web browser for source installation instructions.

     Set GOROOT, GOPOATH env variables

     Check if the correct values are set using
-$ go env
+    ``go env``

 2. #### Mongo DB